TL;DR

 Clementine is **trust-minimized** as it has a **1-of-N trust assumption**, which means that as long as one single entity in the bridge verifier set is honest, no party can steal the pegged BTC from the bridge.

-Clementine is deployed on Citrea testnet.
+Clementine is deployed on Citrea mainnet.
 You can read more about Clementine [here](https://docs.citrea.xyz/essentials/clementine-trust-minimized-bitcoin-bridge).

 ### Citrea is audited & fully open-source